How to Write a Job Description and Why Most People Get Them Wrong

 Cut back on the bullet points.

-The responsibilities and qualifications sections of a job description are often a pile of bullet points, ranging from the most important responsibilities and qualifications for a specific position to the responsibilities and qualifications anyone capable of fogging a mirror can satisfy.
+The responsibilities and qualifications sections of a job description are often a pile of bullet points from a deep job analysis, ranging from the most important responsibilities and qualifications for a specific position to the responsibilities and qualifications anyone capable of fogging a mirror can satisfy.

 Here's an example of a job description that goes about 5 bullet points too far with its responsibilities: